trevyn/turbocharger-template-svelte/README.md

 # turbocharger-template

 Template for a fully-configured Turbocharger project with Svelte, Tailwind, and Turbosql.
-Tracks https://github.com/trevyn/turbocharger/tree/main/example-full

 Run full stack: